Andrea01Fraschini/SBARTProject/python/README.md

   - cost_matrix_2.csv: $\quad\frac{1}{d^{1.5}}$
   - cost_matrix_3.csv: $\quad\frac{1}{d^2}$
   - cost_matrix_4.csv: $\quad e^{-d}$
+- ### _REGIONE_LOMBARDIA/_
+    It contains polygon data of the Lombardy region.
+More specifically, it contains the entire region polygon and all the municipalities polygons.
 - ### _wind_stuff/_
     It contains all the scripts used for doing things with wind and not just spatial data.
 More info are contained in its _README_ file.

 ## Scripts
+- ### _simplify_lombardy.py_
+    Messy collection of scripts used to transform the Lombardy region from having more than 1500 municipalities into just 427 _"areas"_. **Not meant to be run.**
 - ### _build_adjacency.py_
     Builds the adjacency matrix and its tuple representation and stores them in the _adjacency_files_ folder.